-itegy/approach was used to "break the ice" and ASK/initiate tion?
-Was it effective?
-How wou Ild one express empathy in a conversation?
-What bel naviors can be used to show active listening? and ACK a diment according a coole as "Analysis thinking a least accided "A" k er 1 ASK a direct question such as "Are you thinking about suicide?"
-If lid that go? · Partner 1 · lid that go?
+How would one express empathy in a conversation?
+What beha viors can be used to show active listening?
+1 ASK a direct question such as "Are you thinking about suicide?"
+If that go? so, how did that go? so, how did so, how did that go?